To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 If you live in California, contact your legislators and ask them to support AB 241, also known as The Responsible Breeder Act of 2009.
 If you live outside California, encourage your legislators to enact such a bill.
 It’s through voter support from people like you that similar laws have already passed in other states, including Virginia and Louisiana.

-Why it is Important to Stop Puppy Mills
+Why Is It Important To Stop Puppy Mills?

 In addition to the huge overpopulation problem that is just worsened by the presence of puppy mills, there are many more ways that these factories negatively impact society.

 In many puppy mills, dogs are kept in cramped quarters with poor sanitation and unfortunately this contributes to illness and the spread of disease.
 Dogs that are left in cramped quarters without fresh air, exercise and clean facilities are exposed to a number of bacteria that can quickly cause illness, particularly in new puppies.
 Common examples of illnesses that can develop from this type of environment are respiratory diseases, rodent borne illness, ammonia burns, infections and worms.
 As these illnesses are contracted by the dogs they are quickly passed from one to another due to the close quarters in which they live.
 Unfortunately many dogs die as a result of this breeding and spread of disease because they are too young, too old or have compromised immune systems.
 Those dogs that do make it out of the puppy mills can also pass these illnesses on to other family pets.